University of Göttingen: Student life

 The university offers eight snack shops and six Mensas serving lunch at low prices for the students.
 One Mensa also provides dinner for students.

 Notable people

 Apart from those celebrities mentioned above, notable people that have studied or taught at Georg-August University include the American banker J. P. Morgan, the seismologist Beno Gutenberg, the endocrinologist Hakaru Hashimoto, who studied there before World War I, and several notable Nobel laureates like Max Planck and Werner Heisenberg.
 Anthropologist Marlina Flassy earned her doctorate in Göttingen, before becoming the first woman and indigenous Papuan to be appointed Dean at Cenderawasih University.
 The German inventor of the jet engine, Pabst von Ohain, also studied aerodynamics under Ludwig Prandtl.
-Professor Gunther Heinrich von Berg (Doctor of Law), taught at the University of Göttingen between 1794 and 1800 before he entered politics.